7 Advanced Google Patent Search Tips Every Researcher Should Know

-Any Tom, Dick, or Harry (pardon the cliché) can conduct patent searches using Google Patents Search, Thomson Innovation, or Orbit.
-It takes a power user who is skilled in the art of searching on these databases who would come up with relevant results faster.
+Any Tom, Dick, or Harry (pardon the cliché) can conduct patent searches using Google Patents Search, Thomson Innovation, Derwent, or Orbit.
+But it takes more than clicking the search button to come up with relevant results efficiently.
+It takes a power user who is skilled in the art of searching, has an arsenal of tips and tricks, and knows all the knick-knacks of these databases.

-We also understand that patent searching is a complex process that requires some level of familiarity with legal language in which patents are written.
-The vast information of patents stays out of reach of many researchers because of this complex language used in patents.
+We also understand that patent searching is a complex process that requires some level of familiarity with the legal language in which patents are written.
+The vast information about patents stays out of reach of many researchers because of the complex language used in patents.
 Patents cover solutions to problems faced by entire industries but the language used in patents makes it harder for researchers to reach those solutions.

 Try Catalyst, a tool that clears this language barrier and lets you search through patents using the problems and solutions they talk about.
 Click here to check it out.

 We know that you might be running out of time and may like to go through the guide later.
 With that in mind, we also converted the guide into a PDF form.
-You can read it at anytime post downloading which could be done by filling the form below:
+You can read it at any time post downloading which could be done by filling out the form below:

 Why Google Patents Search?